Fundamentals of Sound

 [Advanced review in Ashida & Carr, 2011]

-IID detection can be explained in terms of the associated difference between excitatory and inhibitory activity in the two ears when stimulated by signals that display IIDs.
+IID detection can be explained in terms of the associated difference between excitatory and inhibitory activity in the two ears when stimulated by signals that display IIDs (see Park et al., 1996).

 Loyola Marymount University - School of Film & Television